Economy of North Carolina

-In 2023, North Carolina's total gross state product was around $559.1 billion.
+In 2023, the total gross domestic product of the U.S. state of North Carolina was around $559.1 billion.

-According to the Bureau of Economic Analysis, the state's 2010 total gross state product was $424.9 billion, making it the ninth wealthiest state in terms of gross domestic product.
+According to the Bureau of Economic Analysis, the state's 2010 total gross state product was $424.9 billion, making it the ninth-wealthiest state in terms of gross domestic product.
 Its 2007 per capita personal income was $33,735, placing 36th in the nation.

-There has been a distinct difference in the economic growth of North Carolina's urban and rural areas.
+There has been a distinct difference in the economic growth of North Carolina's urban areas compared to its rural areas.
 While large cities such as Charlotte, Raleigh, Greensboro, and others have experienced rapid population and economic growth over the last thirty years, many of the state's small towns have suffered from loss of jobs and population.
 Most of North Carolina's small towns historically developed around textile and furniture factories.
 However, North Carolina has been affected by offshoring and industrial growth in countries like China; one in five manufacturing jobs in the state has been lost to overseas competition.
 As these factories closed and moved to low-wage markets in Asia and Latin America, the small towns that depended upon them have suffered.